Pelicans vs. Jazz Player Props Betting Odds

-Jonas Valanciunas is one of the top players with prop bets available when the New Orleans Pelicans and the Utah Jazz play at Delta Center on Saturday (beginning at 9:30 PM ET).
+Brandon Ingram is one of the players with prop bets on the table when the New Orleans Pelicans and the Utah Jazz square off at Delta Center on Monday (with opening tip at 9:00 PM ET).

 Place your bets on any NBA matchup at FanDuel, and sign up with our link for a first-time offer!